-This weekend a friend of mine asked me to help to deploy a high availability environment with virtualization in the cloud.
-His scenario is to have tow big servers hosted in different data centers and with virtualization to be able to have a high availability system.
+This weekend a friend of mine asked me to help deploy a high-availability environment with virtualization in the cloud.
+His scenario is to have two big servers hosted in different data centers and with virtualization to be able to have a high availability system.
 The challenge here is the server synchronization, and to be more accurate the routing.

-As this must satisfy disponibility, the design of this deployment must have the less point of failures as possible.
-You may think that the tunneling can be done with OpenVPN and you are right, it could.
-But having OpenVPN adds an extra daemon to take care.
+As this must satisfy disponibility, the design of this deployment must have the less points of failures as possible.
+You may think that the tunnelling can be done with OpenVPN and you are right, it could.
+But having OpenVPN adds an extra daemon to take care of.
 Don't take it wrong, OpenVPN is the software I use to do VPN but in this case, I think there is something better.
 After thinking, I decided to use GRE tunnels.
 GRE tunnels have been in the Linux system for years, and although they are not very known you may be a user of it without knowing.
 PPTP, the VPN protocol uses GRE to transmit information.

 The GRE approach will make this very easy.
-As in this deployment, there are no plans to add a third server, using GRE to set up a point-to-point interface is very easy, reliable and it will make all the internal network within the servers to be routable each other.
+As in this deployment, there are no plans to add a third server, using GRE to set up a point-to-point interface is very easy and reliable and it will make all the internal networks within the servers routable to each other.

 The GRE Configuration

 Edit your /etc/sysconfig/network-scripts/ifcfg-sever1 and /etc/sysconfig/network-scripts/ifconfig-server2 in each server with the following content.
-Remember to put your correct addressing.
+Remember to put your correct address.

 DEVICE=serverX